 Where to Rent a Scooter for Driving to the Mekong?

 Before planning a motorbike trip to the Mekong Delta, you need to rent a scooter for yourself.
-TIGIT does a really good job in scooter rental service in many big cities across Vietnam including Saigon.
-Just go ahead to the TIGIT website, skim through all the categories offered and contact them for more details!
+TIGIT does a really good job in scooter rental services in many big cities across Vietnam including Saigon.
+Just go-ahead to the TIGIT website, skim through all the categories offered and contact them for more details!

 Is Driving a Motorbike to the Mekong on Your Own Right for You?